gregmatthewcrossley/board_game_dot_new/readme.md

 ## App Dependencies
 The core functionality of the app relies on two APIs - Wikipedia (for raw text and image content) and Google Natural Language (for parsing and contextualizing the text content).

+## GOOGLe API key environment variables
+Need to be set locally (ie for CLI or testing) but when run on Google Functions, not neccesary, as they are inferred from the account running the function